Softdocs Blog

 The “2” distinguishes it from SOC 1, which focuses on financial controls, while Type II means the audit verifies that our controls are designed correctly and that we consistently follow them over time.

 As noted above, SOC 2 is based on five trust service principles: security, availability, processing integrity, confidentiality, and privacy.
-It reviews every policy and procedure we’ve put in place over the year—everything from our disaster recovery plan to access controls, antivirus, and antimalware protocols.
-Our auditor doesn’t just check that the policies exist—they verify that we actually followed them in practice.
+It reviews every policy and procedure we’ve put in place over the year — everything from our disaster recovery plan to access controls, antivirus, and anti-malware protocols.
+Our auditor checks that the policies exist and verify that we actually followed them.

 SOC 2 Type II aligns with the NIST cybersecurity framework.
 To achieve a SOC 2 Type II certification, Softdocs needed to implement over 80 specific controls from the NIST publication.

-We worked with a third-party auditor who conducted a thorough gap analysis and helped us identify opportunities to strengthen our program.
-After a full year of preparation and review, we successfully completed the SOC 2 Type II audit and received a formal letter of attestation from our auditor, KirkpatrickPrice.
+We work with KirkpatrickPrice, a third-party auditor who conducted a thorough gap analysis and helped us identify opportunities to strengthen our program.
+After a full year of preparation and review, we successfully completed the SOC 2 Type II audit and received a formal letter of attestation.

 In the last seven years of audits, Softdocs has never had an exception.